RobSmithDev/ArduinoFloppyDiskReader/readme.md

 * read write protection status
 * Read index pulse
 * read raw track data (its, RAW, so FM, MFM; SD, DD or HD)
-* write track data (un-buffered, DD, untested HD) with precompensation
+* write track data (in DD woth precompensation and HD)
+* Evaulate drive quality

 # AVR Firmware
 If you want to use the AVR directly instead of within the Arduino environment,